dvgis/threebox-es6/docs/Threebox.md

 ```js
 obj.wireframe : boolean
 ```
-This get/set property receives and return a boolean value to convert an [`THREE.Object3D`](https://threejs.org/docs/#api/en/core/Object3D.visible) in wireframes or texture it.
+This get/set property receives and returns a boolean value to convert an [`THREE.Object3D`](https://threejs.org/docs/#api/en/core/Object3D.visible) in wireframes or texture it.

 By Threebox design whenever an object is converted to wireframes, it's also hidden for [`THREE.Raycaster`](https://threejs.org/docs/#api/en/core/Raycaster) even when it's visible for the camera.